GabMartino/TransformerForDummies/README.md

 inside of scaled dot-product attention by masking out (setting to −∞) all values in the input of the softmax which correspond to illegal connections.
 See Figure 2"_

-When in the article is mentioned that the self-attention blocks should attend to "all the positions", it's reasonable to think that only the meaningful part should be attended, so excluding the padding token.
-Hence, until now we have: Encoder's Self-Attention block needs the Padding Mask; the Decoder's Masked-Self-Attention block needs padding Mask + Causal Mask.
+When the article mentions that the self-attention blocks should attend to "all the positions", it's reasonable to think that only the meaningful part should be attended to, so excluding the padding token.
+Hence, until now we have: the Encoder's Self-Attention block needs the  Padding Mask; the Decoder's Masked-Self-Attention block needs padding  Mask + Causal Mask.
 #### Perfect! **But what about the Cross-Attention block in the decoder?**

 The article reports: